Canada’s New PR Pathway for Construction Workers – Step-by-Step Guide

 Step 5: Pay Fees

-The application fees for PR processing will need to be paid.
+The application fees for PR processing must be paid.
 This includes:

 Step 6: Wait for Confirmation

 When the processing of your application comes to an end, we will inform you of your PR approval.
-In case everything is alright the visa of the Permanent Resident will be given to you.
+If everything is in order, the Permanent Resident visa will be issued to you.

 Documents Checklist for Canada PR Application